-Members of the Committee may also conduct select in-depth interviews with the CEO's direct reports and other executives.
-The evaluation is based upon the CEO's success in achieving his performance commitments, which include financial, strategic and company culture/leadership goals.
+Members of the Committee may also conduct select in-depth interviews with the Chairman's and CEO's direct reports and other executives.
+The evaluation is based upon the Chairman's and CEO's success in achieving their performance commitments, which include financial, strategic and company culture/leadership goals.

-Determining Compensation for Named Executive Officers (Other than the CEO).
-The Committee approves the annual compensation (including salary, t arget annual and long-term incentive compensation and stock-based compensation) for our Named Executive Officers (excluding the CEO), based upon:
+Determining Compensation for other Named Executive Officers.
+The Committee approves the annual compensation (including salary, target annual and long-term incentive compensation and stock-based compensation) for our Named Executive Officers (excluding the Chairman and the CEO), based upon:

-- the executive's scope of responsibilities; - a market competitive assessment of similar roles at Compensation Peers: - internal comparisons to the compensation of other Named Executive Officers, including the CEO; - evaluations of performance for the fiscal year, as submitted by the CEO, and supported by performance evaluation documents, which include feedback from the executive's peers, direct reports and other employees within the executive's division; - the CEO's recommendations for each other Named Executive Officer's base pay, incentive compensation and stock-based compensation amounts; and - · economic conditions.
+- the executive's scope of responsibilities; - a market competitive assessment of similar roles at Compensation Peers; - internal comparisons to the compensation of other Named Executive Officers, including the CEO and Chairman; - evaluations of performance for the fiscal year, as submitted by the Chairman, or the CEO and President, and supported by performance evaluation documents, which include feedback from the executive's peers, direct reports and other employees within the executive's division; - the CEO's recommendations for each other Named Executive Officer's base pay, incentive compensation and stock-based compensation amounts; and - · economic conditions.

-In Fiscal 2010, base salaries were reviewed by the Committee periodically throughout the fiscal year.
+In Fiscal 2011, base salaries were reviewed by the Committee periodically throughout the fiscal year.
 The Committee previously determined that the timing of annual base salary adjustments (if any) would be typically made in September of each year to coincide with the beginning of the new fiscal year and to match the timing of wage and base salary adjustments (if any) for all other employees.
-However, as further des cribed in "Base Salary" below, no increase in annual base salaries took place during Fiscal 2009 or Fiscal 2010 and furthermore, reductions in base salaries, that occurred in March 2009 remained in place through Fiscal 2010.
-In October 2009, the financial metrics for incentive awards were reviewed and established at the regularly scheduled meetings of the Committee and the full Board of Directors.
+However, no annual increase in base salaries took place during Fiscal 2009, Fiscal 2010 or Fiscal 2011 and furthermore, reductions in base salaries that occurred in March 2009 remained in place until they were reinstated on February 28, 2011 as further described in "Base Salary" below.
+In October 2010, the financial metrics for potential incentive awards were reviewed and established at the regularly scheduled meetings of the Committee and the full Board of Directors.
 No stock options or restricted stock grants were made to Named Executive Officers in Fiscal 2009 or in Fiscal 2010.
-Historically, stock option or other stock grants were also made at the October meetings.
-By establishing the meeting schedule and agenda for these grants well in advance, the Company diminished any opportunity for manipulation of exercise prices on option grants, to the extent any recipients were in possession of material nonpublic information at the time of the meetings.
+However, the Committee recommended and the Board approved an award of restricted stock to Named Executive Officers on March 23, 2011, as further described in "Long-Term Incentives" below.